 On the point that the Charter only binds the UK when implementing EU law, see:

-- The EU Charter of Fundamental Rights: What can it do? (pdf, link to edf.org.uk) – dated February 2013, from the Open Society European Policy Institute.
+- The EU Charter of Fundamental Rights: What can it do? (opensocietyfoundations.org}) – dated February 2013, from the Open Society European Policy Institute.

-- Annual report 2010 on the application of the Charter – contains a section on Equality and, amongst other things, seeks to clarify where the Charter does and does not apply.
+- Annual reports on the application of the Charter – contain a section on Equality.

 Article 1(1) of the Protocol says that the Charter is not to extend the ability of the EU Court of Justice or a national court to find that national laws are inconsistent with the fundamental rights, freedoms and principles in the Charter.
 However, this is not an opt-out.
 The UK Government has accepted (in the NS case, linked below) that ‘the fundamental rights set out in the Charter can be relied on as against the United Kingdom’ because the Charter simply restates the rights that already formed part of EU law, and does not create any new rights.
 The key word in Article 1(1) of the Protocol is ‘extend’.